School of Law

 Tennessee applicants must file bar applications with the Tennessee Bar.
 The Board of Law Examiners uses an electronic application, and application instructions are available here.

 Your bar application will require a notary.
-The Law Registrar, Cheryl Edwards or Clinic Administrator, Sandy Love are notaries at the law school.
-They are available to notarize applications for University of Memphis law students at no cost.
+The Law Registrar, Cheryl Edwards is a notary at the law school.
+She is available to notarize applications for University of Memphis law students at no cost.
 Please schedule an appointment to meet with a notary and make sure to bring your student ID card for identification purposes.

 Make sure that you complete and have notarized the Authorization and Release of Applicant page of the Law Degree Verification form.
 Then turn all pages into Cheryl Edwards, the Law School Registrar in Room 264 as soon as possible.

 Disclose any admonitory actions before turning in your application.
-If you failed to disclose an admonitory action such as an act of academic dishonesty or an arrest before law school or you were involved in an admonitory while in law school, contact Jodi Wison, Associate Dean for Academic Affairs, as soon as possible.
+If you failed to disclose an admonitory action such as an act of academic dishonesty or an arrest before law school or you were involved in an admonitory while in law school, contact David Romantz, Associate Dean for Academic Affairs, as soon as possible.

 Information about laptop testing versus hand-writing the bar exam is available here.